“You can’t change laws without first changing human nature.”

 ― Neal Shusterman, Unwind

-I'm not a big fan of reviews that tell you to much about the book, I would rather the reader find that out themselves so, I won't say exactly what unwinding is.
-All I can say is the more you think about it, the more 'And I Must Scream' it beomes.
-And the scene that actually shows the unwinding--the writng-- is seriously the best thing I have read all year.
+I’m not a big fan of reviews that tell you to much about the book, I would rather the reader find that out themselves so I won’t say exactly what unwinding is.
+All I can say is the more you think about it, the more ‘And I Must Scream’ it becomes.
+And the scene that actually shows the unwinding–the writing– is seriously the best thing I have read all year.

-At first I couldn't get into the novel.
+At first I couldn’t get into the novel.
 The weaknesses to me came from the dialogue.
-There are a few times when they have these one liners that can get a a bit corny and contrived, however as the book went along I was sucked in to much to care.
-My favorite chracter in this novel has to be Lev because the journey he goes through is pretty amazing.
+There are a few times when they have these one-liners that can get a bit corny and contrived, however, as the book went along I was sucked in too much to care.
+My favorite character in this novel has to be Lev because the journey he goes through is pretty amazing.

-Shusterman's website is the Storyman.com and for a good reason.
+Shusterman’s website is Storyman.com and for a good reason.
 He knows how to tell a good story.
-While the environment Unwind takes place is very similar to our world today, he make it interesting by populating it with people who are tithes, unwinds and clappers (but you'll find more about that if you read the book).
-It adds so many rich layers to an otherwise plain landscape.
+While the environment Unwind takes place is very similar to our world, he makes it interesting by populating it with people who are tithes, unwinds, and clappers (but you’ll find more about that if you read the book).

 With plot twists, shock value and an epic journey this novel is sure to please.